The Need for New Science Standards

 - Diminishing share of high-tech exports: Our share of high-tech exports in on the decline, while China has become the single largest exporting country for high-tech products.
 Correspondingly, the United States' high-tech trade deficit continues to grow3.

-- The United States ranked 11th in high school graduation rate among the 36 OECD countries for which data is available5.
+- In 2011, the United States ranked 23rd in high school graduation rate among OECD countries5.

 - Over a third of eighth-graders scored below basic on the 2011 NAEP Science assessment6.

-- In 2012, 54% of high school graduates did not meet the college readiness benchmark levels in mathematics, and 69% of graduates failed to meet the readiness benchmark levels in science7.
+- In 2012, 54% of high school graduates did not meet the ACT's college readiness benchmark levels in math, and 69% of graduates failed to meet the readiness benchmark levels in science7.

 When we think science education, we tend to think preparation for careers in science, technology, engineering and mathematics, which are wellsprings of innovation in our economy.
 Why then is ensuring scientific and technological literacy for all students of equal concern?
 Over the past decades, demands have shifted in favor of skilled jobs requiring more education than the unskilled jobs they replaced.
 Moreover, many of the fastest growing occupations are those where science and mathematics play a central role.